-10.3.2 Capacity building through institutional capabilities
+8.3.2 Capacity building through institutional capabilities

-Indicator Title Progress Report on the implementation of th e CIPC Learning Academy Definition The development and implementation of the business case (over phases) for establishment of the CIPC Learning Academy to ensure focused and streamlined capacity building, education and public awareness on Company and IP Law and related legislation, services, and related process.
-Source of data Management and Project reports and supporti ng documentation if available Method of calculation/ Assessment Measured against project plan.
-Means of Verification Signed management report and supporting do cumentation if available Assumptions No major delays in approval processes No major delays in approval processes No shift in strategic objectives of the orga- anisation Resource Availability for committee members Disaggregation of Target for Women: N/A Beneficiaries (where Target for Youth: N/A applicable) Target for People with Disabilities: N/A Not at the stage of the establishment of the Academy Spatial Transformation Reflect on contribution to spatial transformation priorities: N/A (where applicable) Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) X Non-cumulative Reporting cycle Quarterly and annually Desired performance All set milestones achieved.
+Indicator Title Progress Report on the implementation of the CIPC Learning Academy Definition The development and implementation of the business case (over phases) for establishment of the CIPC Learning Academy to ensure focused and streamlined capacity building, education and public awareness on Company and IP Law and related legislation, services, and related process.
+Source of data Management and Project reports and supporting documentation if available Method of calculation/ Assessment Measured against project plan.
+Means of Verification Signed management report and supporting documentation if available Assumptions No major delays in approval processes No shift in strategic objectives of the organisation Resource Availability for committee members Disaggregation of Target for Women: N/A Beneficiaries (where Target for Youth: N/A applicable) Target for People with Disabilities: N/A Not at the stage of the establishment of the Academy Spatial Transformation Reflect on contribution to spatial transformation priorities: N/A (where applicable) Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) X Non-cumulative Reporting cycle Quarterly and annually Desired performance All set milestones achieved.
 Indicator responsibility The Chairperson of the CIPC Learning Academy Steering Committee is responsible for managing and reporting on this indicator

-10.3.3 Increased awareness of company laws, regulations, as well as CIPC services, processes, and channels
+8.3.3 Increased awareness of company laws, regulations, as well as CIPC services, processes, and channels

-Indicator Title Number of corporate education and awareness events (virtual or physical) conducted by the CIPC, also in collaboration with partners Definition Education and awareness events increase knowledge and public awareness therefore supporting broad economic participation as well as strengthening corporate regulation.
+Indicator Title Number of corporate education and awa CIPC, also in collaboration with partners ireness ev vents (virtual or physical) conducted by th Definition Education and awareness events increase knowledge and public awareness therefore supporting broad economic participation as well as strengthening corporate regulation.
 The events will be a mix of engagements on virtual platforms and in person engagements depending on the requirements of our stakeholders.
-Source of data Management reports (after each event) and attendance registers (Physical register or Ms Teams printout or photo of number of views on social media platform) or recording of session Method of calculation/ Assessment Approved reports with supporting documentation Means of Verification Signed management report (indicating the venue, date, purpose/outcomes of the session) and printout of attendees from Ms Teams or photo of number of views on social media platform or the recording of the session Assumptions That stakeholders will invite us to their events to conduct education and awareness campaigns The subject matter for the event is relevant for the stakeholders in attendance That stakeholders will be able to connect to the virtual platform hosting the event That the resources and budget available are sufficient for the number of events that are planned (particularly for physical events which are more resource intensive) Disaggregation of Beneficiaries (where applicable) Target for Women: 1 Target for Youth: 3 Target for People with Disabilities: 1 Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance More events than indicated in the targets would be desirable performance Indicator responsibility The Senior Manager: Corporate Education is responsible for managing and reporting on this indicator.
+Source of data Management reports (after each event) and attendance registers (Physical register or Ms Teams printout or photo of number of views on social media platform) or recording of session Method of calculation/ Assessment Approved reports with supporting docum entation Means of Verification Signed management report (indicating the venue, date, purpose/outcomes of the session) and printout of attendees from Ms Teams or photo of number of views on social media platform or the recording of the session Assumptions That stakeholders will invite us to their events to conduct education and awareness campaigns The subject matter for the event is relevant for the stakeholders in attendance That stakeholders will be able to connect to the virtual platform hosting the event That the resources and budget available are sufficient for the number of events that are planned (particularly for physical events which are more resource intensive) Disaggregation of Beneficiaries (where applicable) Target for Women: 1 Target for Youth: 3 Target for People with Disabilities: 1 Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: N/A Reflect on the spatial impact area: N/A Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative Х Reporting cycle Quarterly and annually Desired performance More events than indicated in the targets would be desirable performance Indicator responsibility The Senior Manager: Corporate Education is responsible for managing and reporting on this indicator.

-10.3.4 Reputable business regulation environment (Strengthened Financial system and ownership transparency for SA)
+8.3.4 Reputable business regulation environment (strengthened financial system and ownership transparency) to address South Africa's 'Grey list' status.